eghutton/jab/README.md

 `jab` is heavily inspired by [uber-go/fx](https://github.com/uber-go/fx).

-Using type annoted classes and functions, `jab` makes it easy to take advantage of Dependency Injection without any extra work.
+Using type annotated classes and functions, `jab` makes it easy to take advantage of Dependency Injection without any extra work.
 When a harness's `provide` method is called, all provided constructors will be wired together to produce a harness of instantiated objects with their appropriate dependencies.

 ## Usage
 ### Example